schueppert/battlecode19/README.md

 # Mavericks

-Mavericks is a version of Battlecode 2019 especially desighed for High Schools.
-Features inculude:
+Mavericks is a version of Battlecode 2019 especially designed for High Schools.
+Features include:

   * Easy setup with pre-configured project settings for the free IntelliJ IDEA, PyCharm, and WebStorm IDEs and TextMate
   * Supports programming in Javascript, Python and Java